telerik/kendo-ui-core/docs/controls/navigation/toolbar/overview.md

 * `overflowOpen` - fires when the command overflow popup of the ToolBar opens.
 * `overflowClose` - fires when the command overflow popup of the ToolBar closes.

-You are also able to attach `click` and `toggle` event handlers to the buttons through the config options.
+You are also able to attach `click` and `toggle` event handlers to the buttons through the configuration options.

 For more information on the configuration options Kendo UI ToolBar supports, refer to the [ToolBar API](/api/javascript/ui/toolbar).